Home/Meats/King Crab Legs

 Clinical Encyclopedia

-Boiled king crab legs are a delicacy known for their sweet, tender meat and high nutritional value, particularly rich in protein and essential vitamins.
+King crab legs are a delicacy known for their sweet, tender meat and high protein content.
+They are low in calories and rich in essential nutrients, making them a popular choice for seafood lovers.

 Scientific NameParalithodes camtschaticus